AmingAndrei/violence.website/content/metaphoricals/coherence.md

 [[index|...]]/[[metaphoricals]]/coherence.md

 Coherence is a metaphoric phenomenon that quantifies the degree to which a dimension enforces logical and objective reality upon entities and matter within it.
-It serves as a metaphysical measure of ontological stability, reflecting how strongly a given space adheres to structured, rule-based existence.
 Coherence is not a physical constant but a conceptual one, subject to dimensional variability.

 Function